Basing a course of action on limited knowledge risks establishing a practice with little merit.

-In my country -New Zealand, 85% of its 4.7 million population are clustered into urban environments, on less than 1% of New Zealand’s landmass.
-Over 50% of New Zealand’s population live in the metropolitan catchment areas of just three cities -Auckland, Christchurch and Wellington, with roughly populations of 1½ million, 1/2 million and 1/2 million respectively.
+In my country — New Zealand, 85% of its 5 million population are clustered into urban environments, on less than 1% of New Zealand’s landmass.
+The rural urban population split has stabalised at 85% for several decades now.
+Over 50% of New Zealand’s population live in the wider urban catchment areas of four cities — Auckland, Christchurch, Wellington, and Hamilton with populations roughly 1.5m, 0.5m, 0.4m and 0.25m respectively.

-Although the demand for urban space is subject to some predictable long-term economic factors, there are also other demand factors which are hard to predict or control for.
+Although the demand for urban space is subject to some predictable long-term economic and demographic factors, there are also other demand factors which are hard to predict or control for.